-Your employer mustn't expose you to avoidable risks at work, and if you've pointed out risks without getting an answer, you can get confidential information and advice from the Northern Ireland Health and Safety Executive's Freephone helpline.
+Your employer mustn't expose you to avoidable risks at work, and if you've pointed out risks without getting an answer, you can get confidential information and advice from the Health and Safety Executive for Northern Ireland's freephone helpline.

 Where you can get help

 The Labour Relations Agency (LRA) offers free, confidential and impartial advice on all employment rights issues for residents of Northern Ireland.

 You can contact the LRA on 028 9032 1442 from 9.00 am to 5.00 pm Monday to Friday.

 Citizens Advice Northern Ireland can provide free and impartial advice.
 You can find your local CAB office in the phone book or online.